The LATEST Incident Report

 By North Star Editorial Staff

-In 1847, Douglass — once enslaved, then self-emancipated, and later a world-renowned orator and abolitionist — founded a newspaper in Rochester, New York.
+In 1847, Douglass — once a captive, then self-emancipated, and later a world-renowned orator and abolitionist of captivity and slave labor — founded a newspaper in Rochester, New York.
 He called it The North Star.
-His motto was as clear as it was revolutionary:
+His motto was as loving as it was humble:

 “Right is of no sex — Truth is of no color — God is the Father of us all, and we are all brethren.”

 His mission?
-To expose the brutal realities of slavery, advocate for the rights of African Americans, and demand justice in an era that tried to silence truth.
+To expose the brutal realities of captivity which was fueling slave labor for the benefit of white and indigenous settlers, advocate for the rights of Original Black Inhabitants (OBI aka Natives) and Foundational Black Americans (both free, and human-trafficked enslaved), and demand true civility in an era that tried to silence facts in favor of fear and greed.

 In discovering this historical predecessor, we felt a ripple through time.
-Our work — highlighting racial injustice, advocating for the healing of Black communities, and exposing systemic abuse — is not only relevant today; it is part of an enduring lineage.
+Our work — highlighting systematic and institutional injustice, advocating for the true socioeconomic freedom of Black Americans through equitable law enforcement, and exposing true abuse — is not only relevant today; it is necessity as much as ever and... part of an enduring lineage.

 We are standing in the footsteps of Frederick Douglass.

-We are The North Star, in this generation.
+We are The North Star Editorial, in this generation.

 A Legacy Renewed